-The signal voltages output by the 3ESP Compact are proportional to ground velocity, and are transmitted from the instrument on balanced differential lines.
-In addition, mass position signals are sent as single-ended circuits referred to analogue ground on the output plug.
-The 3ESP Compact also receives control signals, which are used to clamp and un-clamp the masses, and to run the motors which level and centre the instrument once in position.
-Finally, a line is provided for you to apply a calibrating voltage to the force transducers, thereby measuring the deflection sensitivity.
+The signal voltages output by the 3T are proportional to ground velocity and are transmitted from the instrument on balanced differential lines.
+In addition, mass position signals are sent on single-ended lines, referred to analogue ground on the output plug.
+The 3T also receives control signals, which are used to lock (clamp) and unlock the masses and to run the motors which level and centre the instrument once in position.
+Finally, a line is provided for you to apply a calibrating voltage to the force transducers, thereby measuring the deflection sensitivity, along with three control lines which operate relays to isolate the feedback loops from the calibration signal input when not in use.